 No one gets the joke any more when you say “I want to focus on my salad.”

 The other great thing about now is that no one talks about Rudy Giuliani ever, that dusty old vampire.
 He wanted to be Dick Cheney but he just didn’t have the sack.

 The babies cropped up here, the babies cropped up there.
 “Oh did you have a baby?
 We just had two babies!
 Oh look, here comes Jeremy and Jeffrey with their eight new babies!”

 There are nannies pushing strollers on the boardwalks of Fire Island this summer.

 Where will all the babies go to school.

 How many micro-lofts will all the babies require.

 Beyoncé convinced Solange to move to Brooklyn.
-I think about
+I think about this a lot.

 Every year the press releases for the Tribeca Film Festival arrive earlier and earlier.
 This year the first official news blast for the 13th annual edition, which will happen in mid-April of 2014, if we’re all still here, arrived on August 5th.
 The Bloomberg Era has been a never-ending TriBeCa Film Festival and Armory Art Fair.

 The Armory Show used to be called the Gramercy International Art Fair, and it was first held in the Gramercy Hotel in 1994.
 It was mayhem: mostly second-rate art and second-rate art collectors dodging in and out of rat’s nests, the kind of appropriately brown and slipshod rooms where Edmund Wilson lived with Mary McCarthy.